zhuangh/CarND-LaneLines-P1/README.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to use curvature detection to get more smooth and continous the line.
+A possible improvement would be to use curvature detection to get more smooth and continuous the line.
 For steep roads, we should first need to detect the region of interests.